BilalTariq01/instagram-analytics-mcp/README.md

-# Instagram Analytics MCP Server
+# Social Analytics MCP Server (Instagram & Facebook)

-A Model Context Protocol (MCP) server that provides access to Instagram analytics and insights using the Instagram Graph API.
-This server allows you to retrieve account-level insights, media insights, and profile information programmatically.
+A Model Context Protocol (MCP) server that provides access to social analytics using Meta's Graph APIs.
+It currently supports Instagram Business/Creator accounts and Facebook Pages, exposing insights, media data, and validation tools through a unified MCP interface.

 ## Features

-- 📊 **Account Insights**: Get metrics like impressions, reach, profile views, follower count, and more
+- 📊 **Instagram Account Insights**: Metrics like impressions, reach, profile views, follower count, and more
-- 📸 **Media Insights**: Analyze individual posts with engagement, impressions, reach, and saves
+- 📸 **Instagram Media Insights**: Analyze individual posts with engagement, impressions, reach, and saves
-- 📋 **Media Management**: List and retrieve details about your Instagram posts
+- 📋 **Instagram Media Management**: List and retrieve details about your Instagram posts
-- 👤 **Profile Information**: Access account profile data including followers, bio, and website
+- 👤 **Instagram Profile Information**: Access account profile data including followers, bio, and website
+- 📈 **Facebook Page Insights**: Pull page- and post-level metrics such as impressions, engaged users, and page views
+- 📰 **Facebook Post Listings**: Fetch posts with inline metrics for quick analysis
+- ✅ **Token Validation**: Check Page access tokens against the `/me` endpoint to confirm scopes and validity
 - 🔒 **Secure**: Uses environment variables for access token management
 - 🚀 **Easy to Use**: Simple setup and integration with MCP-compatible clients

 ## Prerequisites

 Before using this MCP server, you need:

+### Instagram requirements

 1. **Instagram Business Account** or **Instagram Creator Account**
 2. **Facebook Page** connected to your Instagram account